-Authorized keys are a list of public SSH keys that are allowed to connect to a a user account on a system.
+Authorized keys are a list of public SSH keys that are allowed to connect to a user account on a system.
 They are stored in .ssh/authorized\keys in that account's home directory.
 Authorized keys for the default user defined in users can be specified using ssh\authorized\keys.
 Keys should be specified as a list of public keys.

-Note: see the cc\set\passwords module documentation to enable/disable SSH password authentication no-port-forwarding,no-agent-forwarding,no-X11-forwarding
+Note: see the cc\set\passwords module documentation to enable/disable SSH password authentication

 Root login can be enabled/disabled using the disable\root config key.
 Root login options can be manually specified with disable\root\opts.
-If disable\root\opts is specified and contains the string \$USER, it will be replaced with the username of the default user.
-By default, root login is disabled, and root login opts are set to: